DylanTom/dylan-portfolio/README.md

 ## Welcome to Dylan's Website
 Hi!
 My name's Dylan and I am currently a freshman at Cornell University, Class of 2025.
-I am from Queens, NY and I love eating and traveling.
+I am from Queens, NY and I love food and traveling.
 I went to Bronx Science from 2017-2021.
 Read below to find more about me!
 If you have any questions, shoot me an email or connect with me.

 What do I enjoy doing?
 As of 2021, I want to study computational biology and computer science.
 One skill I hope to learn is some data visualization.
 Right now, I only know how to make basic graphs but would like to have a formal introduction to better communicate my data analysis.
 So, I might have some data science, machine learning, and other scripts sprinkled into this website.
 I do want to try a bit of software development so this will just be a collection of everything!